qngyn/qngyn/README.md

 -->

 - Hi, I'm Quynh Nguyen
-- I'm interested in Front-end Development, Full-Stack Development, and Database.
+- I'm interested in Front-end Development, Full-Stack Development, Mobile Development, and Database.
 - 👯 I'm looking to collaborate on wide range of topic
 - 🔭 I’m currently working on
 - 📫 How to reach me: HERE or [LinkedIn](https://www.linkedin.com/in/quynhnguyen00/)